Making it possible…

 For instance, on learning that a fellow cyclist had not only hurt his back, but been rendered a quadriplegic, Huw created the charity 4Wheels4Sean to buy him a $50,000 wheelchair accessible car.
 The charity later donated another $20,000 to the Paraplegic Benefit Fund, before being adopted by Australia’s peak cycling organisations.

-In 1992 Huw created Don’t Bag the Environment (for the Paddy Pallin adventure retail company), a win-win-win initiative, which is still supporting conservation work almost 25 years after he established it.
+In 1992, long before most people understood the problems of single-use plastics, Huw created Don’t Bag the Environment (for the Paddy Pallin adventure retail company), a win-win-win initiative, which is still supporting conservation work almost 25 years after he established it.

 A life spent exploring the outdoors has imbued Huw with a strong drive to improve the natural state of his planet.
 Huw was the instigator of Bundy on Tap, whereby in 2009 his Australian town of Bundanoon in the Southern Highlands of New South Wales became the world’s first bottled water free town.
 An endeavour which did not go unnoticed, generating an estimated $10 million worth of unsolicited global media around the environmental issues of selling single serves of a resource that flows almost for free from our taps.
-Huw continues to work worldwide on the issue of plastic waste.
+Huw continues to work worldwide on the issue of plastic waste, now very much an issue for our times.
+In 2018 Huw gave a TEDx talk in Athens entitled ‘Message in a Bottle’.

 As a result of his work, Time Magazine named Huw as one of their 25 Worldwide Responsibility Pioneers and he was awarded the Sharing Citizen prize, under the auspice of The Council of Europe.
 Back home news.com.au named him their Green Hero and the Australian Conservation Foundation (ACF) made him the recipient of their prestigious Peter Rawlinson Award.
 Recently Huw was selected by his UK University as one of 50 individuals from over half a million former students and staff to celebrate the 50th Anniversary of the University whilst the AACSB, the peak body representing 750 University and other Business Schools worldwide, named Huw one of 30 Influential Leaders and Change makers in 2016.